The Best Way to Choose an Online Course

 They say that today’s compulsory education originated in Prussia, at the time of enlightened despotism, in the 18th century.
 Yes, the despotism was not wrong, because that part of the story could be summarized with the phrase: “Everything for the people, but without the people.”

 The educational system they invented was public and compulsory.
 First of all, that education is compulsory has its positive side.
-However, I believe that the desire to learn should be born from a healthy motivation and that it should not be imposed.
+However, the desire to learn should be innate and born from a healthy motivation and not be imposed.

 In addition, their objectives were not in themselves that people learn and become smarter, but to train useful workers to the system.